pzhaojohnson/RNA2Drawer/README.md

 ## Creating a New Structure

-You can enter a new structure or open from a file.
+From the `File` menu or corresponding buttons on the toolbar, you can enter in a plain sequence or structure in dot-bracket notation, or open from a file that is.

 ## The Structure Editing Canvas